 Driven by the rising use of smartphones, QR codes are a fast-expanding area of the digital payments sector.
-In fact, by 2025, the global spend using QR code payments will reach over $3trn.
+In fact, by 2025, global spending using QR code payments will reach over $ 3 trillion.

 What are QR Codes?